Cursed-Uchiha/Cursed-Uchiha/README.md

 thanks a minor that didnt ask anything.

-leaving this out as freindly reminder. i would be using this anymore. and i will leave you alone if you leave me alone.
+leaving this out as freindly reminder. i wont be using this anymore. and i will leave you alone if you leave me alone.
 I hope your a responsible adult and will move on like one.

 Dni.